-As noted above, Capricor is party to multiple commercialization and distribution agreements with Nippon Shinyaku, which holds more than 10% of the outstanding capital stock of Capricor Therapeutics (see Note 7 - "License and Distribution Agreements").
-There are no outstanding payables or receivables as of September 30, 2024.
+As noted above, Capricor is party to two commercialization and distribution agreements with Nippon Shinyaku, which holds more than 10% of the outstanding capital stock of Capricor Therapeutics (see Note 7 -"License and Distribution Agreements").
+There were no outstanding receivables or payables as of March 31, 2025.